All about our CAMHS-Eating Disorder Service

 Our aim is to work with you and your family to restore health and wellbeing, there is a life after an eating disorder!

-Here are some of the questions we often get asked about the CAMHS Eating Disorders Service.
+Here are some questions we often get asked about our CAMHS Eating Disorders Service:

 In all of these conditions, the young person will have significant concerns about their weight and shape.
-The service is not commissioned to see young people with obesity or those who have feeding or eating problems related to other diagnoses (such as anxiety, depression, or ASD) where the core problem is not an over-evaluation of weight and shape.
+Other symptoms include avoidance or restriction of food and or bingeing or purging.
+The service is not commissioned to see young people with obesity or those who have feeding or eating problems related to other diagnoses where the core problem is not an over-evaluation of weight and shape (such as anxiety, depression, or ASD).

 All clinicians in the team are trained to work with young people as individuals and with their families all together (which is our main treatment approach) and may be involved in monitoring your physical health.
 We also discuss patients together as a team so that you will have the benefit of different ideas on how to help.